 IAPO is a unique global alliance representing patients of all nationalities across all disease areas and promoting patient-centred healthcare around the world.
 Our members are patients' organizations working at the international, regional, national and local levels to represent and support patients, their families and carers.
 A patient is a person with any chronic disease, illness, syndrome, impairment or disability.

-UNITED EUROPEAN GASTROENTEROLOGY FEDERATION -UEGF
+UNITED EUROPEAN GASTROENTEROLOGY -UEG

-The UEGF is a professional medical non-profit organisation comprising all of the major European societies with an interest in disease of the digestive system, including the oesophagus, stomach, liver, gallbladder, pancreas, intestine and bowel.
+The UEG is a professional medical non-profit organisation comprising all of the major European societies with an interest in disease of the digestive system, including the oesophagus, stomach, liver, gallbladder, pancreas, intestine and bowel.
 The European societies that make up the Federation include medicine, surgery, paediatrics, GI oncology and endoscopy.
-UEGF is the most comprehensive organisation of this kind in the world and our affiliated societies represent over 22.000 European specialists.
+UEG is the most comprehensive organisation of this kind in the world and our affiliated societies represent over 22.000 European specialists.